Did you know that approximately 42% of organizations rely on sticky notes to manage passwords?

 Every year, over 10 hours per employee are wasted just going through the process to recover a lost password.
 This happens often when someone has to input a password that’s not used on a daily basis.

 Using a password manager can eliminate this drag on productivity because it remembers all user passwords and makes them easily accessible whenever they’re needed.
+Another thing you can do is increase your Productivity on Google Drive with this blog.

 How is the password security at your Southern California business?
 Neuron Computers will help you identify any weak areas in your network security, including passwords and other critical components.